Different Types of Myelodysplastic Syndromes

 There are many types of MDS and this can be difficult to understand.
 Spend time talking to your doctor or nurse about this.
 It’s important that you know and understand your exact diagnosis.

-There are six broad types of MDS included in the current classification (2008):
+There are six broad types of MDS included in the current 2016 classification.
+These are:

 'Dysplasia' means that the bone marrow cells look abnormal.

-'Sideroblasts' are young red cells that typically have a ring of iron granules when seen under the microscope.
+Sideroblasts are young red blood cells that have a very distinctive ring of iron granules seen under the microscope.

 Del(5q) is a specific type of MDS where chromosome tests show part of the chromosome five is missing.